oshriagronov/Simon-Game/README.md

 * [Acknowledgements](#acknowledgements)

 ## General info
-Like i said in the top of the README, it's just the old good simon game without any fancy features.
+Like i said in the top of the README, it's just the old good simon game without any fancy features. <br>
-The project is a part of my course in Udemy, really enjoyed to build it and i hope you will enjoy the game!
+The project is a part of my course in Udemy, really enjoyed to build it and i hope you will enjoy the game! <br>
 I will be glad to get some tips and advices to improve myself :)

 ## Technologies
 - Software language: JS, HTML, CSS

 ## Instructions for the game
-For those who don't know the game, it's a memory based game. before every level the game will present you the color you need to click, but you need to remember and click the same colors from the previous levels and at the end click the current one.
+For those who don't know the game, it's a memory based game.<br>
+before every level the game will present you the color you need to click, but <br>
+you need to remember and click the same colors from the previous levels and at the end click the current one.

 ### Example: